 As for streaming, it will unblock more than a few Netflix libraries.
 BBC iPlayer and YouTube should also work.
 Unfortunately, Smart DNS costs extra.

 The apps are well-designed and easy to use, but that also has to do with the lack of options to toggle.
 Finally, customer support lacks a 24/7 live chat but replies to emails pretty fast.
-In the end, it’s decent, but you can find better and even cheaper options on our list of top VPNs.
+In the end, it's decent, but you should rather opt for a high-quality VPN with a long-term subscription.

 Is VPN Unlimited free?